MaDHouSe79/mh-cashasitem/update.md

 ```lua
 local CashAsItemUpdateTrigger = "mh-cashasitem:server:updateCash"
 ```

-then you need to replace all the lines from `"mh-cashasitem:server:updateCash"` to `CashAsItemUpdateTrigger` in `qb-inventory/server.lua`
+Then you need to replace all the lines from `"mh-cashasitem:server:updateCash"` to `CashAsItemUpdateTrigger` in `qb-inventory/server.lua`

 with this you can now create your own trigger, so people don't know where it is using for. this is already a server side script but just in case i want to add this to make it a bit more secure.